SeeedDocument/Seeed-WiKi/docs/Grove-I2C_Color_Sensor.md

 This module is based on the color sensor TCS3414CS with digital output I2C.
 Based on the 8\*2 array of filtered photodiodes and 16-bit analog-to-digital converters, you can measure the color chromaticity of ambient light or the color of objects.
 Of the 16 photodiodes, 4 have red filters, 4 have green filters, 4 have blue filters and 4 have no filter(clear).
 With the synchronization input pin, an external pulsed light source can provide precise synchronous conversion control.

+!!!Note
+    Please note that the latest version V2.01 has replaced the IC with TCS3472 and the old library has also been updated, If you are using the V2.01 version, please use the [new library](https://github.com/Seeed-Studio/Grove_I2C_Color_Sensor_TCS3472).

 [![](https://raw.githubusercontent.com/SeeedDocument/common/master/Get_One_Now_Banner.png)](http://www.seeedstudio.com/depot/grove-i2c-color-sensor-p-854.html)

 Features